portableant/museologi.st/blog/2018-10-22-going-static-jekyll-and-collections.md

 git push -u origin master
 ```

-You now should have your jekyll code on github if all went well.
+You now should have your jekyll code on GitHub if all went well.
 Now you need to create the branch that will auto-render on [gh-pages](https://pages.github.com/).
 Follow these steps:

-  1. Go to the github repository
+  1. Go to the GitHub repository
   2. click on the branches button
   3. click add new branch and type gh-pages